jewelsofthought/neshama/site/posts/parashot/Miketz.md

 **Benjamin** also bows here!{.note}

-They replied, “It is well with your servant our father; he is still in good health.”
+They replied, "It is well with your servant our father; he is still in good health."
 And they bowed and made obeisance. (v28)

 **Note**: What a scene.
 He is dressed in his regalia, probably walking around them, looking at them.
 Or sitting on his throne, gazing down at them.{.note}

-Looking about, he saw his brother Benjamin, his mother’s son, and asked, “Is this your youngest brother of whom you spoke to me?”
-And he went on, “May God be gracious to you, my boy.” (v29)
+Looking about, he saw his brother Benjamin, his mother's son, and asked, "Is this your youngest brother of whom you spoke to me?"
+And he went on, "May God be gracious to you, my boy." (v29)

 At this point, Joseph is overcome with emotion toward his brother and was on the verge of tears.
 So he went into a room and wept there. (v30) Then, washing his face, he reappeared, and the meal was served. (v31) But the Hebrews and the Egyptians dined separately, for the Egyptians could not dine with the Hebrews, since that would be abhorrent to the Egyptians. (v32)